axanthos/orange3-textable-prototypes/doc/widgets/SciHubator.rst

-sarah's note: searh for TODO for all missing and needing of correction areas
+sarah's note: search for TODO for all missing and needing of correction areas

 .. meta::
    :description: Orange3 Textable Prototypes documentation, SciHubator widget